United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Quadrato D'Asti Rosso is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-The USDA Hardiness Zones typically associated with Quadrato D'Asti Rosso are Zone 4 and Zone 11.
-Quadrato D'Asti Rosso tends to grow best in a soil ph of between 5.5 and 7.5 meaning it does best in weakly acidic soil - weakly alkaline soil.
+Quadrato D'Asti Rosso needs a potting mix, loamy and silty soil with a ph of 5.5 to 7.5 (weakly acidic soil to weakly alkaline soil).

 Growing Quadrato D'Asti Rosso from seed